kartik5106/Arduino-RFID-Attendance/README.md

- -**Mini Micro SD Card Reader Module**

- This is a small module that allows you to read and write data to microSD cards.
-It has a built-in level shifter, so it can be used with both 3.3V and 5V systems.

- -**Tiny RTC Real Time Clock DS1307 I2C IIC**

-This is a real-time clock (RTC) module that uses the DS1307 chip.
-It communicates via I2C and provides accurate timekeeping even when the power is off.

  -**Transparent 400 Points Solderless Breadboard**

 This is a breadboard that allows you to prototype electronic circuits without soldering.
 It has 400 points and a transparent design that makes it easy to see the connections.

- -**Ai Thinker ESP01S ESP8266 WiFi Module**

-This is a small WiFi module based on the ESP8266 chip.
-It can be used to connect the system to the internet and enable remote monitoring and control.

  -**Jumper cables**